 To take advantage of these services, contact the WTCGP so that we may facilitate an introduction to the world trade center in your market of interest.

 Visit The World Trade Centers Association to see a complete list of world trade centers.

 Stay connected to the World Trade Centers Association network

 Webinar Program | Promising Cities for International Business

 In these turbulent times it is good to look ahead and look for opportunities abroad.
 For this reason we present 9 webinars in which we present cities.
 All cities offer opportunities for our business community.
 By focusing on a city, companies have an immediate starting point from which they can work in a country.

 In these livestream webinars the city or region is introduced, we will discuss doing business (cultural, legal etc) in that city or region, the promising sectors, export and import opportunities and how best to get in touch with local business partners.
-The organisation on the foreign side is in the hands of the local WTC
+The organization on the foreign side is in the hands of the local WTC.

 Learn more and Register for these free webinars here!

 WTC Atlanta Virtual World Trade Day Conference 2020

 Georgia ranks 11th in the US in imports and seventh in exports.
 Many of the state’s largest companies are dependent on international trade.”
 In the digital age, IT is the backbone of doing business and cybersecurity is critical to business success.
 This year’s conference will focus on cybersecurity and the impact on international trade and investments.